andresbrocco/andresbrocco.github.io-source/content/project/Kinect Skeleton library for Processing/index.md

 author : "admin"
 ---

-(change the featured image to the print of the skeleton view)

 The Group 'Perception, Action, and Interaction' at <a href="https://www.nics.unicamp.br/">NICS</a> explores the interaction between humans and digital media; 'Perception' stands for audio analysis, psychoacoustics and visual cognition; 'Action' stands for designing sound and visual arts; 'Interaction' stands for how humans interfaces with the digital environment.
 One ongoing research example is the sonification of human body movement with application purposes in music therapy.

 One of the devices used by the laboratory to sense the body movements is the <a href="https://developer.microsoft.com/en-us/windows/kinect">Microsoft Kinect</a>.
 Therefore, some projects rely on a robust tool to preprocess the incoming data and extract body movement features.
 My role is to develop that tool and make it available as an user friendly software for people with low level of knowledge in software development.